Generative AI at Work: Topic Heterogeneity

-\textsc{Notes}: This table shows the impact of AI model deployment on the log of our main productivity outcome, resolutions per hour, using robust difference-in-differences estimators introduced in \citet{borusyak2022revisiting}, \citet{callaway_2021}, \citet{dechaisemartin2020} and \citet{sun_estimating_2020}.
-All regressions include agent level, chat-year fixed effects and controls for agent tenure.
-The standard errors are clustered at the agent level. \end{singlespace}
+\textsc{Notes}: This table shows the impact of AI model deployment on call duration by frequency of the chat topic.
+Regression include controls for chat year-month, agent and months of agent tenure.
+Data is at the chat level and robust standard errors are clustered at the agent level.
+Appendix section \ref{asec:key_vars} describes construction of topics and the regression specifications. \end{singlespace}